 Suffolk Senior Treble Choir | Music Director

 Rachel Nagle began her career in 2007, teaching high school choir, and elementary music in the Commack School District.
 During this time, she also served as children’s choir conductor through the Stony Brook Children’s Program, and completed three levels of Orff certification at Hofstra University.
-She has since had the pleasure and experience of teaching all grades, K-12, and serving as a SCMEA All-County festival conductor.
+She has since had the pleasure and experience of teaching all grades, K-12, and serving as a festival conductor in Suffolk and Nassau County.

 Rachel received her M.S. in Music Education from Queens College and her B.M. in Music Education with concentrations in voice and music in special education from the Crane School of Music at SUNY Potsdam.
-She has spent the last twelve years as Elwood-John Glenn High School’s Choral Director, where she has cultivated a rich musical community within her classroom, and established the select a cappella ensemble “Acappelwood.”
-In addition to her three choirs, she has been the director and vocal director of several musical theater productions.
-Career highlights include touring Saltzberg, Vienna and Prague with her choirs, alongside the high school’s band and orchestra, and the time spent advising the Natural Helpers and GSA clubs.
+She has spent twelve years as Elwood-John Glenn High School’s Choral Director, where she cultivated a rich musical community within her classroom, and established the select a cappella ensemble “Acappelwood.”
+In addition to her choirs there, she has been the director and vocal director of several musical theater productions.